 Senior staff will not be differentiated from other members of staff in terms of remuneration on resignation or termination.
-The Authority's general arrangements for severance and scheme for discretionary payments will be developed and adopted prior to publication of the next annual statement.
+The Authority's general arrangements for severance and scheme for discretionary payments will align with Government Guidance.

-If proposed severance packages are likely to in exceed £99,999 (this threshold includes [but is not limited to] any proposals in respect of salary to be paid in lieu, redundancy compensation, pension entitlements and holiday pay as appropriate) will be considered in accordance with agreed Authority governance arrangements.
+If proposed severance packages are likely to in exceed £99,999 (this threshold includes [but is not limited to] any proposals in respect of salary to be paid in lieu, redundancy compensation, pension entitlements and holiday pay as appropriate) will be considered in accordance with agreed Authority governance arrangements and relevant law and guidance.
 This provision will be reviewed to comply with any legislative changes made during the year.